-- Wine Country: Visit these local wineries and tasting rooms in the Santa Ynez Valley Wine Country all year round to try their unique varieties!
+- Wine Country: Visit these local wineries and tasting rooms in the Santa Ynez Valley Wine Country year-round to try their unique varieties!

 - Old Mission Santa Inés: Known as the “hidden gem” of the California Missions, Mission Santa Inés was originally built in 1804.
 The mission is open daily for self-guided and docent-led tours of the museum, church and gardens.

-- Museums: If you are a history buff, you will adore the wide array of museums that Solvang has to offer from Danish heritage to motorcycles.
+- Museums: If you are a history buff, you will adore the wide array of museums that Solvang has from Danish heritage to motorcycles.

 - Festival Theater: Solvang showcases numerous live performances at their 700-seat open-air, Elizabethan styled Festival Theater.
-Since its creation in 1974, the theater has hosted nearly 200 productions by Pacific Conservatory Theatre in addition to a number of other concerts and events.
+Since its creation in 1974, the theater has hosted nearly 200 productions by Pacific Conservatory Theatre in addition to many other concerts and events.

 Family-Friendly Things to Do in Solvang

 - Solvang Trolley: Tour around the village on the Solvang Trolley, a horse-drawn streetcar.
 All ages will enjoy cruising in this 1915 replica “Honen” as the Danish like to call it.